jgibbons-cp/datadog/run_script_from_agent/README.md

         - com.datadoghq.script.runPredefinedScript
     ```

 3) [Confirm](https://app.datadoghq.com/actions/private-action-runners) your private action runner is available.
+Note, it may take a minute to connect so if it shows `INACTIVE` give it a minute.

 ## Run a Script with the Runner